I AM Noticed Core Content

 Connection

-Lesson 6.1: You Are The Ripple
+Lesson 6.1: You Are The Rock In Your Ripple Worksheet

 Supplies needed: Worksheet, writing and/or drawing supplies